zhibirc/zTone/README.md

 So I think that it's not necessary and even a bad idea to compose something in this sphere.
 Instead of reinventing the wheel I want to formulate some common principles and approaches for writing clear, well readable, self-explained, efficient JavaScript code.
 The ideas expressed here can use for creating own detailed style guides inside developer teams.

-- use well known acronyms to make naming of auxiliary identifiers in your code (e.g. default parameters in loop methods) more consistent and self-explained str => string pts => points ret => return idx => index
+- use well known acronyms and shorthands to make naming of auxiliary identifiers in your code (e.g. function parameters, counters etc.) more consistent and self-explained

+str => string
+pts => points
+ret => return
+res => result
+idx => index
+pos => position
+ctx => context
+fn, func => function

 ## Versions